vocdoni/docs/docs/whitepaper.md

 - Minimizes transactions to the blockchain.
 Can potentially be used in the Ethereum Mainnet
 - `Voter` does not write, only reads from the blockchain
 - `Voter` can participate with an light-client (static web/app)
-- Secure vote anonymization using zk-SNARK
+- Secure vote anonymization using zk-SNARK or Linkable Ring Sugnatures
 - Data integrity via content-addressed storage (IPFS)
 - Economically incentivized, `relay` network performs actions not possible by light-clients
 - The whole `process` is verifiable by any external observer